ajskateboarder/ajskateboarder.github.io/xpy.md

 The logic for that turned into a cryptic puzzle of ~150 lines, which didn't even account for most element usages.
 It also had an arbitrary restriction that elements can only be used at return.

 With a rewrite I finished in about four hours of straight staring at a screen, it simply uses regular expressions on the source code to find and replace stuff.
-This also reduced the parser to ~52 lines, so if you ever want to preprocess some code, just put your fate in the hands of Regex or a proper lexer/parser and not a stupid central loop.
+This also reduced the parser to ~52 lines, so if you ever want to preprocess some code, just put your fate in the hands of Regex or a lexer/parser and not a stupid central loop.

 References to blocks with any type of element are converted into triple-quoted f-strings.
 Then the parser goes back and converts custom-defined elements into calls inside braces, like `{element("some_text", foo="bar", fizz=42)}`.